Lundgren/HNES/README.md

 ============
 This fork has been updated to support Manifest V3 so the extension can continue working after Google removed support for V2.

+To use this fork:
+- Clone or download a copy locally
+- Go into extensions on your browser and enable 'Developer Mode'
+- Click 'Load unpacked' and select the downloaded folder

+Note that this has only been tested on Chrome at the moment.

+This set up works for my use case but if there's a lot of users that still uses this I might publish the fork to Firefox & Chrome extension pages to make it easier to use.

 [Original project](https://github.com/etcet/HNES)

 Warning: Unmaintained